 - Self Healing

-The final completely untested property of Seasteading Cement will be its ability to self heal in salt water.
-Our plan is to introduce a new material into our formula at a later stage that will allow it to be used like rebar when making seacrete.
+The final completely untested property of Seasteading Cement will be its ability to self-heal in salt water.
+We plan to introduce a new material into our formula at a later stage that will allow it to be used like rebar when making seacrete.
 By making Seasteading Cement slightly electrically conductive, a small current could be applied, so that any cracks that might form in the structure would be filled in with seacrete, this scar tissue would be immediately solid and would most form in areas where damage has occurred on the structure.
 This will allow ArkPads to repair themselves after storms or collisions with boats automatically, and without any repair team needing to be called.

 - 100 Year Lifespan

-In later tests we will attempt to prove our hypothesis that Seasteading Cement will last at least 100 years in the corrosive environment of the open ocean.
-In some tests carried out on UHPC samples in Canada, blocks of the material were placed on a beach and exposed to hundreds of freeze thaw cycles in the cold salt water environment.
-Despite the considerably damaging circumstances, even after 25 years the blocks were almost entirely undamaged, similar testing can later take place with blocks of Seasteading Cement.
+In later tests, we will attempt to prove our hypothesis that Seasteading Cement will last at least 100 years in the corrosive environment of the open ocean.
+In some tests carried out on UHPC samples in Canada, blocks of the material were placed on a beach and exposed to hundreds of freeze-thaw cycles in the cold saltwater environment.
+Despite the considerably damaging circumstances, even after 25 years, the blocks were almost entirely undamaged, similar testing can later take place with blocks of Seasteading Cement.

 In this video, we can see a specimen of our Seasteading Cement undergoing a Flexural Strength test.
 In this test, a force is applied to the block until at the end of the video it breaks in half.
-Here, we have measured the breaking force to be over 1,100psi.
+Here, we have measured the breaking force to be over 1,100 psi.
 This was one of our weaker specimens, there were also other types of Seasteading Cement we carried out the same test on that exceeded the maximum strength of the machine.

 So where are we now in our development of Seasteading Cement?
 Currently, we are waiting on our testing facilities to reopen as they have been temporarily booked by other organizations, we will also soon expand to other testing facilities to have more types of testing performed.
 We want to get more precise measurements of our permeability reduction compared to concrete, as well as put our test specimens under higher flexural stress to test the peak flexural strength of our material.
 In the coming months we can expect a lot of progress on our Seasteading Cement and changes to the formula, the final test will be when we eventually use it to create the first ArkPad and put it in the water.
 Then we can see how the material performs on the field, and as the years roll on, we expect it to stand the test of time.

 For standard concrete and cement, the more that a substance flows the weaker it is.
 This means that a stiffer more rigid substance is going to end with a higher strength.
-But for Seasteading Cement, we have achieved a flow like water, where the material itself has not stiffness whatsoever.
+But for Seasteading Cement, we have achieved a flow like water, where the material itself has no stiffness whatsoever.
 This allows us to pour it into any shape that we want, but it is still more than twice as strong as concrete after it hardens.

-This is an example of a structure which could only be built with flowing materials.
+This is an example of a structure that could only be built with flowing materials.
 Stiff materials like concrete couldn’t be used to create organic flowing shapes like this very easily, but thin and flexible forms can be more easily achieved when your material is flowing.